learn-co-curriculum/uci-mod-3-tic-tac-toe-with-ai-project/README.md

 - A 1-player game has a human playing against a computer.
 - A 2-player game has two human players.

-You'll be implementing Tic-tac-toe using multiple objects that relate and collaborate, including separate classes for human players and computer players.
+You'll be implementing Tic-Tac-Toe using multiple objects that relate and collaborate, including separate classes for human players and computer players.
 The computer player class will have some sort of artificial intelligence or logic to make move decisions.
 Finally, you'll wrap all of this up in a CLI.